solliancenet/dp-203-v2/Instructions/Labs/12/README.md

 ### Task 1: Enable Azure Synapse Link

-1. Navigate to the Azure portal (<https://portal.azure.com>) and open the `synapse-in-a-day` resource group (or whichever resource group you are using for the demo).
+1. Navigate to the Azure portal (<https://portal.azure.com>) and open the resource group for your lab environment.

 2. Select the **Azure Cosmos DB account**.